 Pursue your Master of Arts in Psychology, Educational Leadership Specialization at University of the Rockies.

 Apply the science of psychology to leading educational programs, organizations, or departments.
 Study adult learning theory and instructional systems design.
 Evaluate the impact of social and cultural diversity in education.
 Assess human behavior, both normal and abnormal, and demonstrate your ability to facilitate learning, growth, and change.
-This degree is designed for those students who are not seeking certification credentials as public school administratoror principal.
+This degree is designed for those students who are not seeking certification credentials as a licensed public school teacher, administrator, or principal.

 60 words